7 Winning Strategies For Direct Mail

-Are you a remodeling contractor?
+- Are you a remodeling contractor?
 Again, don’t just target all homeowners within a certain radius, pinpoint neighborhoods of older, larger homes.

-Do you raise money for a nonprofit?
+- Do you raise money for a nonprofit?
 Target donors who give the most money.

-Are you a real estate agent who sells starter homes that are a bit on the high end?
+- Are you a real estate agent who sells starter homes that are a bit on the high end?
 Target apartment dwellers who pay higher rents.

 Let’s say your company installs clog-free gutters.
 You mail a postcard that describes the benefits these gutters offer, including testimonials from customers.
 The company phone number and website are on the card.
 You sit back and wait for the calls and emails.

 Your postcard would probably get more results if you added: “Call now through Oct.
 31 for a 20 percent discount on gutter installation.”
-Providing an offer—and a deadline – are keys to getting responses.
+Providing an offer—and a deadline – are helpful to getting responses.